-One of the finest specialist of the history of the SES teaching in France, Elisabeth Chatel establishes an analogy with the introduction of so-called exact sciences in high school at the end of the nineteenth century and insists that with the creation of SES in the mid-1960s, "the knowledge of the social sciences, which until then had not been recognized as constituting the general culture of a French high school student since they had been evicted from the secondary curriculum between 1892 and 1901, are on this occasion their entry into the cultural baggage required in the twentieth century "(Chatel, 2015, p.
-17).
-Nevertheless, it is important to refrain from any teleological vision, because this recognition never ceased to be questioned until today.
-Even though the first evaluation mission headed by Jean Fourastié draws a enthusiastic assessment of the teaching of SES in the middle of the 1970s, the first attacks occurred in 1979 and, significantly, come from the heart of the state itself, from its very summit to be precise.
-The then Prime Minister, Raymond Barre, also a university professor in economics with the nickname of "best economist in France", then confided to Joel Bourdin, professor of economics and management at the University of Dakar drafting an audit of SES for a new reform of the high school system.
-In his report, Bourdin sharply criticizes both the multidisciplinarity and the active pedagogy of the SES and advocates their outright disappearance and even the suppression of the B series itself, which he qualifies as "channel of reception of the rejections of the other series ".
-These conclusions elicit considerable mobilization from SES teachers, coordinated in particular by their professional association, the APSES, created in 1971.
-This is rare enough to be emphasized and at the same time a revealing time of the relative uncertainty surrounding the division of roles between trade unions and disciplinary associations in education (Llobet & Martinache, 2014), the APSES launches a two-day strike for all SES teachers.
-It also seek to solicit external support from other sociologists described as "activists by conscience" (McCarthy & Zald, 1977), given that they bring resources that are often decisive in the struggle, without presenting a direct interest in its success.
-It is therefore the students and their parents - group that the Ministry of Education does not like to annoy - and especially intellectual personalities.
-A national demonstration is organized in Paris on June 2, 1980 during the strike, where a few students parade alongside teachers from across the country.
-The rally ends at the Labour Exchange with a series of speeches by supporters who bring their "symbolic capital", as Pierre Bourdieu, but also Jacques Attali, Francoise Héritier or Edmond Malinvaud, Professor in economics at the College de France, under the slogan of the “fight for an adjective" (the "social" in SES).
+The first attacks occurred in 1979 and, significantly, came from the heart of the state itself, from its very summit to be precise.
+The then Prime Minister, Raymond Barre, also a university professor in economics, then confided to Joel Bourdin, professor of economics and management at the University of Dakar drafting an audit of SES for a new reform of the high school system.
+In his report, Bourdin sharply criticized both the multidisciplinarity and the active pedagogy of the SES and advocated their outright disappearance as well as that of the B series, which he qualified as "channel of reception of the rejections of the other series ".
+These conclusions elicited considerable mobilization from SES teachers, coordinated in particular by their professional association, the APSES, created in 1971.
+It launched a two-day strike for all SES teachers and organized a national demonstration under the catchphrase of the “fight for an adjective" (the "social" in SES) in Paris on June 2, 1980, which ended at the Labour Exchange with a series of speeches by famous “constituent members” (McCarthy & Zald, 1977) who brought their "symbolic capital", as Pierre Bourdieu, Jacques Attali, Francoise Héritier or Edmond Malinvaud, Professor in economics at the College de France.

-The building of a specific repertoire of collective action
+The building of a specific “repertoire of collective action”.